AntennaPod/AntennaPod/.github/ISSUE_TEMPLATE/bug_report.md

 [comment]: The latest version may be different depending on your device.
 You can find the version in AntennaPod's settings.

 **App source**: Google Play / F-Droid / ...
-[comment]: Please delete irrelevant answers or fill in the blank
+[comment]: Please delete irrelevant answers or fill in the blank.

 **Android version**: x.y
 [comment]: Please mention if you are using a custom rom!